nymea/nymea-wiki/Getting-started.md

 # Getting started with *guh*-core
 --------------------------------------------
 Once you have installed *guh* successfully you can start the *guhd* daemon.
-There are two possibilitys to start guhd:
+There are two possibility's to start guhd:

 * starting guh as daemon (service)
 * starting guh as application (terminal application) and see all debug outputs.

-In ordert to get help you can type in the terminal `guhd -h`:
+In order to get help you can type in the terminal `guhd -h`:

     $ guhd -h